awsdocs/amazon-sagemaker-developer-guide/doc_source/data-wrangler-data-flow.md

 ## Instances<a name="data-wrangler-data-flow-instances"></a>

-When creating a Data Wrangler flow, you can select an ml\.m5 instance from the following table:
+When you create a Data Wrangler flow in Amazon SageMaker Studio, Data Wrangler uses an ml\.m5\.4xlarge instance\.

+When you export your data using an Amazon SageMaker processing job, you can use one of the following instances\.
+For more information on exporting your data, see [Export](data-wrangler-data-export.md)\.

 | Standard Instances | vCPU | Memory |